In a green shade: Spring flowers enliven Sandy Lane near Kelsall, on the Sandstone Trail

 Outline: Southern outlier of Delamere Forest, glacial features, panoramic views, green lanes, spring and lost well, old quarry, undulating farmland, marl pits, site of historic Tarporley Racecourse.

-From Gresty’s Waste car park, the Sandstone Trail drops down into Organsdale and then crosses a narrow isthmus of pines to reach Primrosehill Wood, a quieter, southern outlier of Delamere Forest.
+From Gresty’s Waste car park, the Sandstone Trail, on Cheshire’s Sandstone Ridge, drops down into Organsdale and then crosses a narrow isthmus of pines to reach Primrosehill Wood, a quieter, southern outlier of Delamere Forest.

 Deep among the trees is a curious hidden gorge called Urchin’s Kitchen.
 It’s an atmospheric glacial melt-water channel formed at the end of the last Ice Age and well worth a visit today.